QuarkNet-HEP/upmu/README.md

 # Upward Muon Search

+This is a first draft.
 These programs were developed during the QuarkNet Summer Research Internship and contain many visuals regarding cosmic muon data.
 You can  install Anaconda to run Jupyter locally on your computer.